 We derive a substantial portion of our sales from international customers and a significant portion of our total revenue have been denominated in foreign currencies, particularly, Euros and U.S. dollars.
-Our export sales represented 57.7%, 62.7%, 61.5% and 55.3% of our total revenues in 2014, 2015, 2016 and the six months ended June 30, 2017, respectively.
+Our export sales represented 57.7%, 62.7%, 61.5% and 57.7% of our total revenues in 2014, 2015, 2016 and the nine months ended September 30, 2017, respectively.
 As a result, we may face significant risks resulting from currency exchange rate fluctuations, particularly, among Renminbi, Euros and U.S. dollars.
 For example, we expect our revenue and gross margin to be adversely affected by the recent appreciation of Renminbi against U.S. dollars, as a substantial portion of our sales are denominated in U.S. dollars.
 Furthermore, we have outstanding debt obligations, and may continue to incur debts from time to time, denominated and repayable in foreign currencies.
-We incurred foreign-exchange losses of approximately RMB139.6 million and RMB86.5 million in 2014 and 2015, respectively, gains of approximately RMB208.8 million (US\$30.8 million) in 2016, and losses of RMB36.1 million (US\$5.3 million) in the six months ended June 30, 2017, respectively.
+We incurred foreign-exchange losses of approximately RMB139.6 million and RMB86.5 million in 2014 and 2015, respectively, gains of approximately RMB208.8 million in 2016, and losses of RMB82.5 million (US\$12.4 million) in the nine months ended September 30, 2017, respectively.
 We cannot predict the impact of future exchange rate fluctuations on our results of operations and may incur net foreign currency losses in the future.

 Our consolidated financial statements are expressed in Renminbi.
 The functional currency of our principal operating subsidiaries, Jiangxi Jinko and Zhejiang Jinko, is also Renminbi.
 To the extent we hold assets denominated in Euros or U.S. dollars, any appreciation of Renminbi against the Euro or U.S. dollar could reduce the value of our Euro-or U.S. dollar-denominated consolidated assets.
-On the other hand, if we decide to convert our Renminbi against the Euro or U.S. dollars for business purposes, including foreign debt service, a decline in the value of Renminbi against the Euro or U.S. dollar would reduce the Euro or U.S. dollar equivalent amounts of the Renminbi we convert.
+On the other hand, if we decide to convert our Renminbi amounts into Euros or U.S. dollar for business purposes, including foreign debt service, a decline in the value of Renminbi against the Euro or U.S. dollar would reduce the Euro or U.S. dollar equivalent amounts of the Renminbi we convert.
 In addition, a depreciation of Renminbi against the U.S. dollar could reduce the U.S. dollar equivalent amounts of our financial results and the dividends we may pay in the future, if any, all of which may have a material adverse effect on the price of our ADSs.